Loading lesson…

 The big idea: if you see safety and think 'model,' you are missing most of the picture.
 A deployed AI's behavior is a stack, and each layer has different costs, trade-offs, and failure modes.

-What is the core idea behind "Training-Time vs. Inference-Time Alignment"?
+What is the main idea of "Training-Time vs. Inference-Time Alignment"?

-Which best describes the scope of "Training-Time vs. Inference-Time Alignment"?
+Which concept is most central to "Training-Time vs. Inference-Time Alignment"?